DaniZeger/pick-a-color/README.md

 4. **Load the Extension**:
    - Click "Load unpacked" and select the folder containing the extension files.
 5. **Activate**:
-   - The Color Picker extension should now appear in your Chrome toolbar.
+   - The Pick a Color extension should now appear in your Chrome toolbar.

 ---

 ## Usage

 1. Browse to a website with a color you like.
-2. Click the Color Picker extension icon.
+2. Click the Pick a Color extension icon.
 3. Follow the instructions in the popup to sample and save your colors.
 4. Access saved colors anytime by clicking the extension icon again.